 Most writers realize that if they want to take their manuscript further than the hard drive of their computer, or want their paper or dissertation to be received well, or want a journal to publish their article, a good, thorough copyedit is in order.
 And a lot of writers, instead of leaving the quality of the editing to chance, seek the services of a professional editor.

 Good for them!
 Because what those writers are getting is more than someone who is going to fix their punctuation and spelling (as important as that is).
 What they’re getting is a partner in their project.
 Someone who not only knows where the commas go and that they meant “gait” instead of “gate” and when to use “that” instead of “which,” but also someone who knows where the transitional phrases should be.
 Someone who can tell you that your plot isn’t working, your character development is off or your references aren’t formatted correctly.
 Or that cell phones WERE NOT being used in 1975.

-So, as the writer’s partner, the professional editor is not only copyediting the book, is not only a second set of eyes, but is also a guiding hand that ensures that the project as a whole is okay.
+So, as the writer’s partner, the professional editor is not only editing the book, is not only the second set of eyes but is also a guiding hand that ensures that the project as a whole is okay.

 And, as a partner, the professional editor also recognizes the writer’s role in the project.
 A professional editor’s services support and guide a writer.
 Once the professional copyedit is complete, the writer will probably have some more work to do.
 That’s because the professional editor will make suggestions or ask questions that help guide the writer, rather than just rewriting what is “wrong” with the book or paper.

 And, when all is done, the writer can be proud that he or she has a professional, correct book, article, or dissertation that will wow a publisher.